My olive oil arrived frozen. Now what?

 Once stored at room temperature, it will go back to its liquid form within a few hours and this is where it can be stored and used.

-To that point, why not store the olive oil in the fridge?
+To that point, should I store my olive oil in the fridge?

 Best short term storage: Store in a cool dark place in the kitchen or pantry, or directly on your counter but away from the stove!

 Best long term storage: Cool dark place or In the fridge.
-Pro tip: a wine fridge set to 55 degrees is the best option to store olive oil!
+Pro tip: a wine fridge set to 50-55 degrees is the best option to store olive oil at home.

 Enjoy!